ByoundG/Gaianoah-mobile-app/README.md

 # Gaianoah-mobile-app : AE Android launcher

+Welcome to contact us for any question, //;)

+Desk is open from now, repository edition need to start on November the 27,

-Welcome to contact us for any question - we could start on a pixel or similar launcher fork
+Plantation could start on a pixel or similar launcher fork ,

 # (I)